apeters1971/libExOS/README.md

 ```

 The meta data OID entries store the inode, the data pool and the modification time as OMAP attributes with the given OMAP keys.
 The library supports automatic static read-ahead, which disabled
 once a read cannot be satisfied by the used read-ahead strategy.
-To improve small write the library maintains a write-back buffer to aggregate small aio_writes into the given chunk size.
+To improve small writes the library maintains a write-back buffer to aggregate small aio_writes into the given chunk size.

 An example how to use the library:
 ```